Annapurna, Nepal

 - Since it is mountain region, we do not recommend taking the international flight from Kathmandu back to your place on the same day of long travel.
 There could be unforeseen delays.
 So better to book flights with at least one day buffer.
 We also recommend staying one more day in Pokhara as there are a lot of things to do.
 It’s a very happening place – Bungee jumping, paragliding, etc.

-- If you are planning to reach Pokhara by road, deluxe buses start early in the morning by 6 or 7 am and takes 7-8 hours to reach the destination.
+- If you are planning to reach Pokhara by road, AC deluxe buses start early in the morning by 6 or 7 am and takes 7-8 hours to reach the destination.
 Hence plan your date of journey accordingly.

-- Please note that while we endeavor to assist all our clients in achieving their goals, there may be times your leader makes the decision to either delay or stop your ascent based on your medical conditions and AMS symptoms.
+- Please note that while we endeavour to assist all our clients in achieving their goals, there may be times your leader makes the decision to either delay or stop your ascent based on your medical conditions and AMS symptoms.

 Not our sales team.